sharmaeklavya/projects/README.md

 # Hi!
 My name is Eklavya Sharma.
 # I am a born learner and a problem solver.
-# I have developed my skills in programming over the years.
+# I have acquired various programming skills over the years.